 In order to receive credit for price transparency tools, a state's tool had to be public-facing, searchable by specific procedure and hospital and show the negotiated rate paid by insurance plans/patients (not chargemaster rate).
-North Dakota did not have a tool that met this criteria.
+Michigan did not have a tool that met this criteria.
+MI has an APCD.